fractures/.github/profile/README.md

 # Fractures

-Fractures is a collection of low level styling utilities that makes building product more resilient, composable and scalable.
+Fractures is a collection of low level styling utilities that makes products more resilient, composable and scalable.
 Only the good parts.

 - Atomic
 - Framework agnostic